PojavLauncherTeam/pojavlauncherteam.github.io/images/README.md

 # PojavLauncher Wiki Images
-This directory is pretty self explanatory; it is contains images used for the Wiki
+This directory is pretty self explanatory; it contains images used for the Wiki

 ## Directory Structure
 ```